hanzhou032/starter-hugo-academic/content/authors/admin/_index.md

 My current research interests are efficient NLP.
 I am always exploring for more modular, parameter-efficient, and transferable approaches in the field of ML.

 ## Recent News
-  - May 2023: Attending EACL 2023 in-person.
-Feel free to connect with me.
+  - May 2023: Attended EACL 2023 in-person.
+Great to meet everyone in Dubrovnik.
   - Apr 2023: [Paper](https://arxiv.org/abs/2211.06993) accepted at [IJCAI 2023](https://ijcai-23.org/).
   - Apr 2023: Will start as Student Researcher in [Google](https://research.google/).
   - Feb 2023: I am reviewing for ACL 2023.